SBC-Utrecht/pytom-match-pick/docs/Usage.md

-This page describes the general usage of the software.

-## Overview

 Features in a tomogram that resemble a structural 'template' can be localized in an automated fashion using 'template matching'.
 In this approach a 3D template is correlated with a given tomogram.
 In this procedure the different possible rotations and translations are sampled exhaustively using the algorithm described in [Förster et al. (2010)](http://dx.doi.org/10.1016/S0076-6879(10)83011-3).